krishna-waidande/krishna-waidande.github.io/SSL_working.md

 Asymmetric cryptography (also known as Asymmetric Encryption or Public Key Cryptography) uses a mathematically-related key pair to encrypt and decrypt data.
 In a key pair, one key is shared with anyone who is interested in a communication.
 This is called Public Key.
 The other key in the key pair is kept secret and is called Private Key.

-Here, the keys referred to a mathematical value and were created using a mathematical algorithm which encrypts or decrypts the data.

 In the asymmetric cryptography, the data can be signed with a private key, which can only be decrypted using the related public key in a pair.

 ![alt text](images/Asymmetric.png "Asymmetric cryptography")

 SSL uses asymmetric cryptography to initiate the communication which is known as SSL handshake.
 Most commonly used asymmetric key encryption algorithms include EIGamal, RSA, DSA, Elliptic curve techniques and PKCS.